LAC-Tech/laterbase/README.md

 ### Overview

-A fast, highly available event store.
-Designed to be the source of truth for event-driven industries like supply chain & logistics.
+A fast distributed event store, designed for high write availability even under network partition.

 ### Target Users

 Users in industries where the domain is naturally eventful.
 (I'm primarily thinking of supply chain & logistics, but I'm sure there's others).
 Probably smaller outfits where the clumsiness of traditional ERPs is failing them.
 Logistics is an even more specific target, as they record more info "in the field" where network resiliency matters.

-### Business Objectives
+### Business Objectives:

-- Improve operational efficiency for supply chain and logistics industries.
+- Improve supply chain and logistics operational efficiency.
-- Ensure data resiliency during network outages through local event recording and syncing.
+- Function during network outages and in the field.
-- Flexibility - users can define their own formats & schemas, that work with their existing systems.
-- Performance: purely focused on writing and aggregating event streams, nothing else.
-- Support multi-platform usage on servers, mobile phones, and web apps.
-Anything can be a master node.
+- Optimize performance for event stream processing.
+- Support multi-platform usage:

-### Key Features
+### Key Features:

-- Network outage resilience.
-Events are recorded locally and synced later when network conditions allow it, with no loss of data.
-- Flexibility: multi-master, CRDT based system means events can be sent in any order, and servers can be on-device, on-premise or on the cloud.
+- Backdating
+- Multi region deployment without any loss of write availability
-- Back-dating: events can be written retroactively, allowing the integration of existing and third party data.
+- Retroactive event writing for integration of existing and third-party data.
-- Extensibility: Provide users with the ability to define their own schemas and aggregation functions to suit their particular needs.
+- User-defined schemas and aggregation functions.
-- Uses high performance tools to ensure efficient processing
-- Concentrates solely on event sourcing and syncing, keeping the system streamlined and purpose-driven.
+- Focus on event sourcing and syncing.

 ## Functional Specifications